erostefano/patterns/README.md

 ## Generic DAO
 To persist multiple domain objects you can use a generic data access object to avoid duplicate code.
 To achieve this you have to use Generics.

+# Behavior
+The behavior patterns are used when the behavior is complex.

+## Observer
+Sometimes when an object changes you need to notify other objects so they can react.
+To achieve this you need to register an observer to the observable.
+As soon the observable gets changed it will notify registered observer.

+> The example registers multiple observers